Best Picks For Well Water Overall:

-Not all softeners can remove large quantities of iron.
-If you have levels above 5 ppm, the best way to remove iron from well water is with a special softener equipped with oxidation technology that turns ferrous iron into ferric iron and confines it in a separate tank.
+For higher levels (over 5 ppm), you may need to invest in a special softener with oxidation technology that turns ferrous iron into ferric iron and traps it in a separate tank.

 How to Filter Coliform Bacteria in Well Water